awsdocs/aws-iot-docs/developerguide/aws-iot-how-it-works.md

 The AWS IoT Core connectivity services provide secure communication with the IoT devices and manage the messages that pass between them and AWS IoT\.

 **Device gateway **
 Enables devices to securely and efficiently communicate with AWS IoT\.
-Device communication is secured by secure protocols that use of X\.509 certificates\.
+Device communication is secured by secure protocols that use X\.509 certificates\.

 **Message broker **
 Provides a secure mechanism for devices and AWS IoT applications to publish and receive messages from each other\.
 You can use either the MQTT protocol directly or MQTT over WebSocket to publish and subscribe\.
 For more information about the protocols that AWS IoT supports, see [Device communication protocols](protocols.md)\.
 Devices and clients can also use the HTTP REST interface to publish data to the message broker\.